maitria/avi/README.md

 * Code is for people.
 Be expressive as hell.
 * Be friendly.
 Especially to noobs.

+## Code of Welcoming Conduct

+Everybody has boundaries around who they invite into their home.
+To help you decide whether you want to hang out with us, we've done our best to describe our boundaries here in the [maitria code of conduct](maitria.com/coc).
+It's not a bunch of legalese.
+It's who we are.
+Please read it.

 ## Contributing

 We track upcoming work on a [Trello board].
 This board has many small things